60-day money-back on any purchase

 You don’t need the latest golf club releases to the market in order to have low dispersion.
 However, you do need to have golf clubs that fit the needs of your game.

 If you play with a shaft that is too stiff or a clubhead that is unforgiving, your dispersion will not be as tight.
-Higher handicappers should consider game improvement clubs that make it easier to launch the ball, get distance, and keep the golf ball straight.

 Practice Consistency in Setup

-Another mistake golfers make that leads to issues with shot dispersion is the inconsistency in setup.
 When your feet, hands, head, shoulders, and hips are not in the same position each time, you can’t expect the same shot.

 When working on the driving range, you should make sure to practice consistency in your setup.
 A little tweak of your shoulder angle or hip angle may be enough to lose your shot well left or right of the target.

 On the course incorporate a pre shot routine into each shot.
-This pre shot routine will improve your ability to consistently setup to hit the golf ball.
+This pre shot routine will improve your ability to consistently set up to hit the golf ball.

 Learn to Control the Clubface